cpt-crunch/python-resource-manager/README.rst

 |alpha| |pypi| |versions|

-`Google Cloud Resource Manager`_ API provides methods that you can use to programmatically manage your projects in the Google Cloud Platform.
+Custom Fork of the `Google Cloud Resource Manager`_ API which provides methods that you can use to programmatically manage your projects in the Google Cloud Platform.
 With this API, you can do the following:

+By default (On the official repo) :

 - Get a list of all projects associated with an account
 - Create new projects
 - Update existing projects
 - Delete projects
 - Undelete, or recover, projects that you don't want to delete

+Customized by me :

+- Create folder (API V2)
+- Get a list of folder (API V2)
+- Get a folder(API V2)
+- Custom return on the method -> create project (return resp of the API V1.beta)

 - `Client Library Documentation`_
 - `Product Documentation`_